metabase/metabase/docs/permissions/data-sandboxes-draft.md

 A row-restricted sandbox displays a filtered table in place of an original table to a specific group.
 The filter on the table will be specific to each person in the group, depending on the value of their user attribute.

-For example, you can set things up so that a person with the attribute "Basic" will see the rows where `Plan = "Basic"`, and a person with the attribute "Premium" will only see the rows where `Plan = "Premium"`.
+For example, you can [set things up](#choosing-user-attributes-for-sandboxing) so that:

+- Someone with the **user attribute value** "Basic" sees a sandboxed Accounts table filtered on the column `Plan = "Basic"`.
+- Someone with the **user attribute value** "Premium" sees a sandboxed Accounts table filtered on the column `Plan = "Premium"`.

 ### Choosing user attributes for sandboxing

 When [adding a new user attribute](../people-and-groups/managing.md#adding-a-user-attribute), you'll set up a key-value pair for each person.

 The **user attribute key** is used to look up the **user attribute value** for a specific person.
 User attribute keys can be mapped to parameters in Metabase, such as [SQL parameters](../questions/native-editor/sql-parameters.md).
-For an example, see [How row restriction works in an advanced sandbox](#how-row-restriction-works-in-an-advanced-sandbox).
+For an example, see [How row restriction works in an custom sandbox](#how-row-restriction-works-in-an-custom-sandbox).

 The **user attribute value** must be an exact, case-sensitive match for the filter value of a sandboxed table.
-For example, if you're creating a [row-restricted sandbox](#row-restricted-sandboxes) on the Accounts table with the filter `Plan = "Basic"`, make sure that you enter "Basic" as the user attribute value.
+For example, if you're creating a [row-restricted sandbox](#row-restricted-sandboxes-filter-by-a-column-in-the-table-based-on-user-attributes) on the Accounts table with the filter `Plan = "Basic"`, make sure that you enter "Basic" as the user attribute value.
 If you set the user attribute value to lowercase "basic" (a value which doesn't exist in the Plan column of the Accounts table), the sandboxed person will get an empty result instead of the sandboxed table.

 ## Creating a row-restricted sandbox